 This approach enables plenty of one-to-one tutorial time during which the teachers and TA can provide meaningful, personal assessment that really counts.
 The school, teachers and other members of staff, have been surprised at how rewarding feedback can be for both the giver and receiver, from small things like using a range of punctuation and proofreading to bigger concepts such as reflection and self-challenge.
 Working in this way ensures that students progress, have fun and enjoy learning.

-St Michael’s Prep School, Otford was one of the original Pilot schools and they have now completely embraced Curiosity Club as a new teaching technique.
+St Michael’s Prep School, Otford was one of the original Pilot schools and they have now completely embraced Curiosity as a new teaching technique.
 As well as excelling in the traditional skills of numeracy and literacy, St Michael’s wants to equip their pupils and prepare them for ‘real-world’ learning.
 They believe that the seven skills around which Curiosity is based are essential to education.
-That is why for 2018, Curiosity Club will be fully integrated into their curriculum and deployed to ensure each pupil develops skills as well as knowledge and is able to enjoy education in the broadest possible manner.
+That is why Curiosity is now fully integrated into their curriculum and deployed to ensure each pupil develops skills as well as knowledge and is able to enjoy education in the broadest possible manner.

 Homework Replacement Initiative

 Some schools, like Hilden Grange Prep School, Hildenborough, use Curiosity as homework replacement.
 Students complete one Challenge a week and submit their work for assessment in a weekly session in class or at a lunchtime Hub.
 Homework is an emotionally charged word, stirring up dread for some and excitement for others.
 Curiosity can change the dynamic and negative perception of homework by getting Students to recognise that learning in a different environment helps them remember, consolidate and explore what they know.